Vegetable Garden Hints

 - Pollination – Corn is wind pollinated, but bees collecting pollen also frequently visit it.
-When applying insecticides, use caution to protect pollinating insects.
+Use caution to protect pollinating insects when applying insecticides.
 Do NOT spray tassels with insecticides.

 Figure 3.
 Corn needs to be planted in blocks for wind pollination.
-For pollination, two side-by-side four-foot wide beds are used.
-Each bed has two rows going down the bed.
-This makes the block four rows wide.
+In this photo, two side-by-side four-foot wide beds are used.
+Each bed has two rows running the length of the bed, making the block four rows wide.
 To extend the harvest season, the top of the bed could have an early planting with a later planting at the bottom.

 - Soils – A rich soil, high in organic matter, is necessary for quality.

-- Mulch – An organic mulch (like dry grass clippings) reduces summer soil temperatures producing sweeter produce, conserves moisture, and controls weeds.
+- Mulch – Organic mulch (like dry grass clippings) reduces summer soil temperatures producing sweeter produce, conserves moisture and controls weeds.
 Weeding by cultivation will damage surface roots.

-- Irrigation – Keep soil moist with one to one and half inches of water per week (including rain).
+- Irrigation –Keep soil moist with 1 to 1½ inches of water per week (including rain).
 If the crop gets dry, it will become tough and stringy.

-- Planting for fall harvest – Plant lettuce and spinach in mid to late summer to produce exceptional harvest quality during cool fall weather.
-It can also be planted mid-fall for extra-early spring crops.
+- Planting for fall harvest – Plant lettuce and spinach in mid to late summer to produce exceptional quality during cool fall weather.
+They can also be planted mid-fall for extra-early spring crops.
 Cover the small seedlings with organic mulch for winter protection.

 Figure 4.
-For quality, leafy vegetables need a constant supply of water, rich soils.
+For a quality product, leafy vegetables need a constant supply of water, rich soils.
 For best quality, thin plants when crop is tiny.
-Here a variety of leaf vegetables are in a raised bed, going across the box.
+Here a variety of leafy vegetables are growing in a raised bed.
 As one row is harvested, immediately replant for a continual harvest of young tasty produce.

 - Soils – The onion family has a poor, inefficient root system, making the crop intolerant of poor soils and competition from weeds.
 The plants are heavy feeders.
 Quality produce arises from a well-drained, fertile soil, rich in organic matter.